devops-demo-user/iOS-sample-app-TDD/README.md

 # iOS-sample-app-TDD
-The sample iOS app for the test-driven development tutorial
+The sample iOS app for the test-driven development tutorial using IBM Bluemix.